 YouthVoice 21: New Year Hope and Resolution

-Digital communication, support from allies, and a more sympathetic hearing in the media is no doubt accelerating this process, but an even more significant factor has been the a liberating approach by supporters to unlock their youth leadership potential.
+Digital communication, support from allies, and a more sympathetic hearing in the media is no doubt accelerating this process, but an even more significant factor has been the liberating approach by some supporters, to unlock youth leadership potential and see where it takes us.
 This has been illustrated not just by the #iwill campaign’s support for youth leadership of social action, but by established funders working together, for example, the Paul Hamlyn Foundation, the Esmee Fairbairn Foundation, the Blagrave Trust and the #iwill Fund, to name but a few.
 Some major players have, or are in the process of, appointing progressive youth advisory panels, such as at the National Lottery Community Fund, the Youth Futures Foundation and the Youth Endowment Fund.
-Consequently initiatives like Act For Change, Challenge and Change, the Young Trustee Movement and a group of Peer Research initiatives, continue to promote youth participation and leadership opportunities.
+Consequently initiatives like Act For Change, Challenge and Change, the Young Trustee Movement and a group of Peer Research initiatives, continue their commitment to promote youth participation and leadership opportunities.
 They are increasingly looking to empower and work in partnership with young people, not just for them.
 Young people themselves are asserting the minimum criteria for ‘meaningful’ participation and empowerment.
-Many echo the calls to action set out, but not always implement, in the Participation Charter 2006 or embedded in the first youth-designed models of participation such as ‘Our Scale’ (Project Hope) and ‘Top Tips for Youth Voice’ (Young People In The Lead) and brought together in the Youth Voice Charter 2020
+Many echo previous ‘calls to action’ set out, but not always implemented, in the Participation Charter 2006 or embedded in the first youth-designed models of participation such as ‘Our Scale’ (Project Hope) and ‘Top Tips for Youth Voice’ (Young People In The Lead) and brought together in the Youth Voice Charter 2020

-Here are some of the new year hopes and resolutions of campaigners, activists and leaders who Young Voices Heard has been listening to recently, ranging from young judges on the Children and Young People Now Awards panel, to young CEO, Carl Konadu BEM, who was recently recognised in the New Years Honours list.
+Young Voices Heard has been listening to some ‘new year’ hopes and resolutions of young campaigners, activists and leaders, ranging from young judges on the Children and Young People Now Awards panel, to young CEO, Carl Konadu BEM, who was recently recognised in the New Years Honours list.
 He co-founded a youthled start-up, 2-3 Degrees, “to educate and inspire our peers and the next generation”.

 “I hope that young people continue to come up with creative ideas to educate themselves, seek employment opportunities and start their own enterprises.”
 New Year Resolution: “I will continue to be hopeful even in tough times, 2020 has proved that light always drives out darkness so we should seek to be positive contributors no matter what situation we are in.”
 Carl Konadu BEM (CEO of Youthled Start-up)